adaptingadapting/holbertonschool-binary_trees/README.md

 task 8 again all i did was switch the position of the function pointer one place below

 task 9 thing aobut nine is that you have to check whetehr the last one is a leaf or not before recursing into it, id say thats the only hard part, you come up with this solution of height 1 and 2 i think out of nescessity pretty quickly. it reminds me of the excercise in recursive functions we did where we had to return the lenght of a string, so i drew inspiration from that one from the start

+task 10 i got quite quickly of course considering its very very similar to the last one and it has a similar idea of returning 0 before the end beacuase the last one will be root